MiguelSR/metalmap/README.md

 # Metal Map

-This is a visualization of all bands listed on Metal Archives in a map created with [DataMaps][datamaps].
+This is a map visualization of all bands listed on Metal Archives with [DataMaps][datamaps].
 Check my other project [Metal Scraper][metalscraper] to fully understand where the data come from.

 You can see the live version [in its GitHub project page][metalmap].